anugushravya/broken-hash/TestCase_3_Get_Hash.md

 ## Expected Result

 The curl command should return the base64 encoded password has.
-For example, Password text "angrybirds" will return
+For example, Password text "angrybirds" will return.

 NN0PAKtieayiTY8/Qd53AeMzHkbvZDdwYYiDnwtDdv/FIWvcy1sKCb7qi7Nu8Q8Cd/MqjQeyCI0pWKDGp74A1g==